Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 Changed:
  * Natural Engineers: +12% engineering research from +15% engineering research
- * Recycled: -40% assembly cost from -20%
  * Become the crisis: requires 3 ascension perks from 2 and requires Enigmatic Engineering perk
  * Zero-waste Protocols: -20% robot upkeep from -10%
  * Transcendent Learning: +1 leader level cap from +2, +1 to starting leader skill and 75% to leader leveling speed from +50%
+ * Aquatics: +8% energy/mineral/food production on Ocean worlds from +10% and -8% housing usage from -10%
+ * Post Apocalyptic: +10% Habitability bonus

-No patches yet to the more recent exploits found because those are going to be patched for sure in a week.
+No patches yet to the more recent exploits found such as Imperial Fiefdom because those are going to be patched for sure in a week.

 # 2022/05/12 - 1.3.0